junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest25/SPN-Cursed-lips-whole-novel.md

 When posting: different "Part" of Chap 1 post into separate AO3 characters, keep each chapter length contained

 shuffle the order?
 Chap 1 part one → Chap 2 → Chap 1 part two → Chap 3 ?
-Chap 1 a little too long t
+Chap 1 a little too long too much?

 After finish: search the whole file, ensure no appearance of "Winchester" anywhere in Chuck's book before S04E18